Ghini/ghini.desktop/doc/building.rst

 writing the tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After the last test in the FamilyTests class, I add the four cases I want to describe, and I make sure they fail, and since I'm lazy, I write the most compact code I know for generating an error::
+After the last test in the TestFamily class, I add the four cases I want to describe, and I make sure they fail, and since I'm lazy, I write the most compact code I know for generating an error::